gordonbrander/thebackup/README.md

 # The Backup

+Life is good.
+Emergencies happen.
+When they do, The Backup is here to help.

 ## The Backup Bag

-In any old bag — a duffel or one of those re-usable canvas shopping bags — pack the following:
+In any old bag — a duffel or re-usable shopping bag — pack the following:

 - [ ] First aid kit
 - [ ] Wet wipes